vitali-fedulov/images/README.md

 1. Hashes get proper "hashy" meaning.
 If you work with millions of images, now it is possible to perform preliminary image comparison using hash tables (see the second example in README of images3).
 2. Renamed functions.
 For example what used to be `Hash` now becomes `Icon` to reflect (1).

 From now on the module "images" is retired (22 January 2022).
-It will continue working, but it is better to use [images3](https://github.com/vitali-fedulov/images3).
+It will continue working, but for all new code it is better to use [images3](https://github.com/vitali-fedulov/images3).

 # (Legacy) info about this module